islomar/terraform-poc/README.md

   - The first command to run for a new configuration -- or after checking out an existing configuration from version control -- is `terraform init`, which initializes various local settings and data that will be used by subsequent commands.
 - Terraform 0.11 and above doesn't require to execute first `terraform plan`
 - After applying, Terraform also writes some data into the terraform.tfstate file. **This state file is extremely important**; it keeps track of the IDs of created resources so that Terraform knows what it is managing. **This file must be saved and distributed** to anyone who might run Terraform.
 It is generally recommended to setup remote state when working with Terraform, to share the state automatically
+- The EC2 instance we launched at this point is based on the AMI given, but has no additional software installed.
+If you're running an image-based infrastructure (perhaps creating images with Packer), then this is all you need.

 ## AWS Provider